-Parent/Guardian Printed Name Student Name (printed) Tarent/Guardian Timed Ivanic Student Ivame (printed) Parent/Guardian Signature Date Student Signature Date
+Parent/Guardian Printed Name Student Name (printed) Parent/Guardian Signature Date Student Signature Date

 NOTE: This applies only to the current school year or until rescinded by any party, whichever occurs first.

 PHYSICIAN AUTHORIZATION must be received in writing, specifically indicating the student is authorized to self-manage his/her condition at school, according to the current medical management plan as described in the complete Asthma or Anaphylaxis Plan, accompanied by medical order for necessary medications and treatment.